SeleniumHQ/selenium-ide/README.md

 Installation can be performed in a variety of ways:

-1. Prepackaged binaries will be able to be installed directly (ok not yet, but very soon)
+1. Prepackaged binaries are available to be installed directly as github releases.
+2. Selenium-ide can be installed via npm `npm install -g selenium-ide` and run via `selenium-ide` directly.
-2. The application can be built manually using the below instructions.
+3. The application can be built manually using the below instructions.

-### Prepackaged

-No binaries are available currently, as we are in the process of obtaining signing certificates.
-Sorry, my bad.

 ### Building Manually